Apple

 Tip: Exposé

-The first time I used tn3270 on my Mac, I ran up against the Mac OS X Exposé use of function keys which conflict with mainframe applications like TN3270.
-Jay suggested changing the Exposé key sequence using System Preferences (off the Apple in the upper right hand part of the screen).
+Another tip from Jay Maynard is to change the Exposé key settings using System Preferences (off the Apple in the upper right hand part of the screen).
 Change the Exposé keys to require a modifier key like the command key and tn3270 will work as expected and Exposé will be available also.

 FTP to MVS